How to Install Exalate for ServiceNow on Docker?

 SMTP_TLSSMTP_TLS=trueCan be set to false, but then the snownode_SMTP_PORT should be set to the port, that accepts non-SSL and non-TLS connections

-POLL_PAIR_TIMEPOLL_PAIR_TIME=90 tells Exalate to set the polling frequency to 90 seconds for PAIR events
+POLL_PAIR_TIMEPOLL_PAIR_TIME=90 Tells Exalate to set the polling frequency to 90 seconds for PAIR events

-POLL_UPDATE_TIMEPOLL_UPDATE_TIME=90 tells Exalate to set the polling frequency to 90 seconds for UPDATE events
+POLL_UPDATE_TIMEPOLL_UPDATE_TIME=90 Tells Exalate to set the polling frequency to 90 seconds for UPDATE events

 Deprecated